 - Making the search bar smaller.

-- Moving it to a drop down in the overflow menu.
+- Moving it to a drop-down in the overflow menu.

-It’s unsure whether YouTube will alter its choice, but user feedback will probably have a huge impact on the feature’s completion.
+It is unsure whether YouTube will alter its choice, but user feedback will probably have a huge impact on the feature’s completion.

 Conclusion